R/eval_design.R

 attr(results, "correlation.matrix") = round(correlation.matrix, 8)

-if (ncol(attr(run_matrix_processed, "modelmatrix")) > 2) {
+if (ncol(attr(run_matrix_processed, "model_matrix")) > 2) {

-amodel = aliasmodel(model, aliaspower)
+amodel = aliasmodel(model_processed, aliaspower)

-if (amodel != model) {
+if (amodel != model_processed) {

 aliasmatrix = suppressWarnings({